Evidlo/prelim/main.typ

 = Static Retrieval of Exosphere <static_retrieval>
   #rt([
-    - [x] intro
-        - numerous retrieval approaches to limtied exospheric data
-        - some simple (1D estimate, few parameters), some more complex (HDOF)
-        - summarizes point of this chapter
+    - Chapter introduction section
+        - This thesis makes a distinction between two types of retrieval algorithms: static, where hydrogen density is assumed to have no temporal component, and dynamic, where the density distribution is allowed to vary between vantages.
+        - Static algorithms were introduced historically, but more recent algorithms have been developed that can handle a changing hydrogen distribution.
+        - Static algorithms are important because they are conceptually and computationally simpler, can serve as a basis for more sophisticated dynamic algorithms, and still perform well for dynamic densities under certain conditions (see @static_dynamic for error analysis)
-        - purpose of chapter is to introduce historical static retrieval approaches (generally increasing in complexity), then finally introducing a new static model contributed to this thesis
+        - This chapter introduces historical static retrieval approaches in order of increasing complexity, ending with a new static model contributed by this thesis

-    - [x] 1D retrievals
+    - 1D Retrievals
-        - early retrievals often relied on simple 1D models of exosphere
+        - Early retrievals often relied on simple 1D models of exosphere
-            - [x] either one-off measurements taken opportunistically (galileo flyby), limited viewing diversity
+            - Either one-off measurements taken opportunistically (galileo flyby), limited viewing diversity
-            - simple parametric formulations
-            - in either case, a consequence of these simpler models is that are computationally easier to retrieve
-            - avoid problems of underdetermined system having only a handful of free parameters
+            - Avoids underdetermined system by limiting number of free parameters
-            - good measurement diversity from a single vantage → good inverse problem conditioning (esp under sph symm assumption)
+            - Spherically symmetric assumption means good problem conditioning from any single vantage
+            - Simpler models are computationally easier to retrieve
         - SOHO/SWAN (1996) @baliukin
-            - kinetic model of H atoms fit to observed data
+            - Kinetic model of H atoms fit to observed data
-            - simple model which ignores radiation pressure (chamberlain) and extension which includes radiation pressure
+            - Simple model which ignores radiation pressure (chamberlain) and extension which includes radiation pressure
-                - not quite 1D
+                - Not quite 1D
-            - requires knowledge of exobase (e.g. derived from NRLMSIS model)
+            - Requires knowledge of exobase (e.g. derived from NRLMSIS model)
-            - applied onion-peeling technique in which outermost shells of model are fit to the data before proceeding inwards. high TP alt LOS pierce through few shells, low TP alt LOS pierce through more
+            - Applied onion-peeling technique in which outermost shells of model are fit to the data before proceeding inwards. high TP alt LOS pierce through few shells, low TP alt LOS pierce through more
-        - ostgaard - IMAGE (2003) double exponential parametric form
+        - Østgaard - IMAGE (2003) double exponential parametric form
-            - sph symmetric
+            - Sph symmetric
             - $n(r) = n_1 e^(-r/alpha_1) + n_2 e^(-r/alpha_2)$
-            - this specific formulation may have been chosen because of ease of computing analytic coldens/radiance
+            - This specific formulation may have been chosen because of ease of computing analytic coldens/radiance
-            - density analytically converted to radiance given LOS and fit to data
+            - Density analytically converted to radiance given LOS and fit to data
         - PROCYON/LAICA (2015)
-    - [x] gonzalo MAP estimate
+    - Gonzalo MAP estimate
-        - derived from earlier work from Butala
+        - Derived from earlier work from Butala
-        - not enough viewing diversity, stereoscopic
+        - Not enough viewing diversity, stereoscopic
-    - [x] Zoennchen 2024
+    - Zoennchen 2024
-        - functional form based on spherical harmonics
+        - Functional form based on spherical harmonics
-        - defined at single shell with exponential decay (and other terms)
+        - Defined at single shell with exponential decay (and other terms)
-    - [x] spherical harmonic model
+    - Spherical harmonic model
-        - applicability of spherical harmonic bases to modelling exospheres
+        - Applicability of spherical harmonic bases to modelling exospheres
-            - figure: show direct fits for different L and the max error on each
+            - Figure: show direct fits for different L and the max error on each
-            - conclusion: spherical harmonic basis is a good low rank representation of exospheric models
+            - Conclusion: spherical harmonic basis is a good low rank representation of exospheric models
-        - splines enforce smoothness
+        - Splines enforce smoothness
-            - agnostic shape
+            - Agnostic shape
-        - figure: spherical bases
+        - Figure: spherical bases
-        - single measurement A00 retrieval
+        - Single measurement A00 retrieval
-    - [ ] longterm: summary table?
+    - [ ] Longterm: summary table?
   ])

+  This thesis makes a distinction between two types of retrieval algorithms: static, where hydrogen density is assumed to have no temporal component, and dynamic, where the density distribution is allowed to vary between vantages.
+  Static algorithms were introduced historically, but more recent algorithms have been developed that can handle a changing hydrogen distribution.
+  Static algorithms are important because they are conceptually and computationally simpler, can serve as a basis for more sophisticated dynamic algorithms, and still perform well for dynamic densities under certain conditions (see @static_dynamic for error analysis)
+  This chapter introduces historical static retrieval approaches in order of increasing complexity, ending with a new static method in @spline_model contributed by this thesis
+  Mathematical notation differs from the original publications to conform with notation used in this manuscript (see @inverse_problem).

-  This chapter presents several historical and recent methods of static retrieval of hydrogen density.
+  // This chapter presents several historical and recent methods of static retrieval of hydrogen density.
 The retrieval methods are organized roughly in increasing complexity, ending with a novel method in @spline_model.
-Mathematical notation differs from the original publications to conform with notation used in this manuscript (see @inverse_problem).

   == 1D Retrievals <1d_retrieval>

     Early retrievals often relied on simple spherically symmetric 1D models of the exosphere.
-In cases where geocoronal studies were taken oppooortunistically (e.g. Galileo Earth flyby), measurements are often only available from a single vantage which has limited viewing geometry diversity.
+In cases where geocoronal studies were taken opportunistically (e.g. Galileo Earth flyby), measurements are often only available from a single vantage which has limited viewing geometry diversity.
-    The assumption of spherically symmetry naturally produces a well-conditioned inverse problem without requiring significant measurement diversity and avoids an underdetermined system by keeping model dimensionality low, both important for single snapshot retrievals.
+    The assumption of spherically symmetry naturally produces a well-conditioned inverse problem from a single measurement taken at any vantage and avoids an underdetermined system (ill-posedness) by keeping model dimensionality low.

-    A fundamental contribution to the field is the Chamberlain model, which is a spherically symmetric model derived from knowledge of motion of H atoms in the upper atmosphere (section XXX), (#rt([FIXME: section reference])).
+    A fundamental contribution to the field is the Chamberlain model, which is a spherically symmetric model derived from knowledge of motion of H atoms in the upper atmosphere (@earth_exosphere).
 Under Liouville's theorem, the model makes some simple assumptions about the trajectories followed by exospheric H atoms and derives a density distribution from the resulting PDE.
     Baliukin et al. @baliukin applied the Chamberlain model to measurements from the SOHO/SWAN mission, extending it to take into account solar radiation pressure, loss of Lyman-α-scattering H atoms over time due to ionization, and prior knowledge of H density at lower altitudes from empirical models (e.g. NRLMSIS). (#rt([FIXME: citation, does Chamberlain also depend on exobase knowledge?])).
 The retrieval utilizes an onion-peeling technique where layers of the exosphere are retrieved one-at-a-time starting at the outermost layer and moving inwards.

     Other techniques include parametric 1D models found empirically and fit to data.  Østgaard et al. @ostgaard use a double-exponential model following the form

     #math.equation(
-        $m(bold(c)) = n_H (r) = n_1 e^(-r/alpha_1) + n_2 e^(-r/alpha_2)$
+        $n_H (r) = n_1 "exp"(-r/alpha_1) + n_2 "exp"(-r/alpha_2)$
     )

-    where $bold(c) = {n_1, n_2, alpha_1, alpha_2}$ are unknown model coefficients.
+    where $n_1, n_2, alpha_1, alpha_2$ are unknown model coefficients.
 The two exponentials express a belief that the H density distribution consists of two populations of H density atoms.
 Additionally, this simple exponential formulation permits an analytic line integration that Østgaard et al. utilize to perform model fits directly in the measurement domain with no tomographic operator.
 The exact method of fitting is not described, but most likely a linear regression similar to

     #math.equation(
         $